phayes/benaloh-challenge/README.md

 // Reveal the secret random factors used in the encryption let revealed = challenge.challenge();

-// Check the challenge on a different (trusted) device. check_commitment(&mut hasher, &commitment, &revealed, |rng: _| {
+// Check the commitment on a different (trusted) device. check_commitment(&mut hasher, &commitment, &revealed, |rng: _| {
     untrusted_computation(rng, &public_key, vote)
 })?;